 What Can I Expect?

 A herniated disc is listed in the Disorders of the Spine Musculoskeletal system section (1.04) of the Social Security Administration’s (SSA) “Blue Book.”
-This manual contains a variety of medical conditions, as well as the requirements needed to qualify for benefits under these circumstances.
+The Blue Book is the list of conditions that qualify for disability, as well as the requirements needed to qualify for disability under these circumstances.

 According to the “Blue Book,” here are some signs that your herniated disc might qualify you for disability benefits:

 - Pain or numbness that travels to other parts of the body indicates that there may be nerve involvement, also called radiculopathy.
 Nerves run along your spine and can sometimes get compressed, or damaged, as a result of a herniated disc.
 If you experience severe pain or tingling when you turn your head, use your hands, or walk, it is possible that you may qualify for social security benefits.

 - Several membranes protect the nerves around the spinal cord.
 When you have a herniated disc, these layers may become inflamed, also called arachnoiditis.
 You may experience severe stinging or shooting pain, muscle spasms or twitching, or issues with your bladder or bowel.
 Additionally, you may need to change positions often to relieve the discomfort.